microsoft/copilot-camp/docs/pages/custom-engine/01-custom-engine-agent.md

 This exercise particularly demonstrates how to create and utilize Azure OpenAI's GPT models in custom engine agents.
 However, Custom engine agents are not limited to using GPT models only.
 You can also test the lab with any other model you prefer use.

-??? info "Choosing Between Small and Large Language Models"
+??? check "Choosing Between Small and Large Language Models"
     When choosing between Small Language Models (SLMs) and Large Language Models (LLMs), as well as among various GPT models, it's important to consider the specific needs of your project in terms of complexity, computational resources, and efficiency.

     - **LLMs:** Best for complex and nuanced tasks requiring deep capabilities.
 They have billions of parameters and excel in understanding and generating human language.
 GPT-4, LLaMA 2, BERT or PaLM can be examples for LLMs.